Intersections of sets, diophantine equations and Fourier analysis: Introduction

 \end{theorem}

-This means that for a set of $z$s of positive Lebesgue measure and almost every rotation $g$, the Hausdorff dimension of $A \cap (gB+z)$ is at least $s_A+s_B-d$.
+This means that for almost every rotation $g$ there is a set of $z$s of positive Lebesgue measure for which the Hausdorff dimension of $A \cap (z-gB)$ is at least $s_A+s_B-d$.
+It is known that in a more restrictive setting, if either $A$ or $B$ is Salem, then the assumption that one of the dimensions is at least $(d+1)/2$ is not necessary for $d\geq 2$ \cite{M95}.
+In general, the necessity of this condition is not known.
+In the case that $d=1$, setting both $A$ and $B$ equal to the middle-$\frac{1}{3}$ Cantor set demonstrates that \eqref{mattilaconclusion} fails in 1-dimension \cite{M95}.
 The converse does not in general hold, but the following result gives a partial description.